Dr Jo Moss - Principal Investigator

 Lauren is a PhD student at the University of Surrey, using eye-tracking to investigate the profile of social-cognitive skills in Fragile X, Cornelia de Lange, Prader Willi and Down syndromes.
 Her research aims to advance understanding of the development of autism characteristics in these populations, and also to promote the use of accessible research methods for those with an intellectual disability.
 Her project forms part of a larger Network of research, funded by Cerebra, to improve clinical outcomes in children with genetic syndromes associated with intellectual disability.

-Tabby is an undergraduate Psychology student at the University of Surrey working as a Research Associate in the Neurodevelopmental Research Lab during her professional training year.
-She is expanding her experience in the field assisting on the Baily Thomas funded project investigating behavioural characteristics of ASD in rare genetic syndromes.
+Tabby is an undergraduate Psychology student at the University of Surrey who worked as a Research Associate in the Neurodevelopmental Research Lab during her professional training year.
+She is currently writing a final year dissertation on the relationship between sensory processing, coping skills, and repetitive behaviours in children with ASD and other neurodevelopmental disorders.

 Lucy Deeprose - Undergraduate Placement Student